PAIR-Former: Budgeted Relational Multi-Instance Learning for Functional miRNA Target Prediction: Related Work

 \section{Related Work}

-\paragraph{Functional miRNA target prediction.} Classical functional miRNA target predictors rely on hand-crafted signals that emphasize seed complementarity, conservation, and biophysical/context features (e.g., accessibility and thermodynamic stability), as exemplified by TargetScan, miRanda, PITA, mirSVR, and miRDB \cite{targetscan,miranda,pita,mirsvr,mirdb}.
-These approaches are lightweight and often interpretable, but can be brittle when interaction patterns deviate from canonical assumptions \cite{bartel2009,grimson2007}.
-Modern deep models reduce manual feature engineering by learning sequence/alignment-driven representations \cite{deeptarget,miraw}.
-A widely used \emph{site-first} pipeline enumerates candidate target sites (CTSs), scores each miRNA--CTS window independently, and aggregates site scores into a transcript-level prediction, often via max pooling \cite{targetnet,miraw,mitds,tecmitarget}.
-Despite substantial progress on window-level encoders (e.g., TargetNet-style alignment-aware encodings and stronger backbones), transcript-level inference in many pipelines still operationalizes a \emph{strongest-site} assumption and largely treats sites as conditionally independent given the miRNA \cite{targetnet,saetrom2007}.
+\paragraph{Functional miRNA target prediction.} Classical miRNA target predictors use hand-crafted signals such as seed complementarity, conservation, accessibility, and thermodynamic stability, as in TargetScan, miRanda, PITA, mirSVR, and miRDB \cite{targetscan,miranda,pita,mirsvr,mirdb}.
+Modern deep models reduce feature engineering by learning sequence- or alignment-driven representations \cite{deeptarget,miraw,mimosa,deepmirTar,mirformer}, graph-structured embeddings \cite{graphtar}, or image-based representations \cite{micgr}.
+A common site-first pipeline enumerates candidate target sites (\CTSs), scores each miRNA--\CTS{} window independently, and aggregates site scores to the transcript level, often by max pooling \cite{targetnet,miraw,mitds,tecmitarget,miTAR}.
+Despite stronger window-level encoders, transcript-level inference still largely follows a strongest-site assumption and treats sites as independent given the miRNA \cite{targetnet,saetrom2007}.